-In practice, however, the contractor is commonly granted with an extension of time and/or the costs occasioned by the concurrent delay in the case the delay of the employer was such to directly cause the delay of the contractor.
-In other words, in cases when the contactor, due to acts and/or omissions of the employer, was directly prevented to timely execute works.
+In practice, however, the contractor is commonly granted an extension of time and/or the costs occasioned by the concurrent delay in the case that the delay of the employer was such to directly cause the delay of the contractor.
+In other words, in cases where the contractor, due to acts and/or omissions of the employer, was directly prevented from executing the works in a timely manner.